RayHightower/RayHightower.com/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 Open the converted file in a web browser.

-{% imgcap middle /images/rakefile-browser.png Rakefile in Chrome. %}
+{% include image.html img="/images/rakefile-browser.png" caption="Rakefile in Chrome." %}

 Copy and paste the text from the browser into Keynote.